godotengine/godot-website/collections/_article/godot-3-6-finally-released.md

 ## Reporting issues

 Godot is a complex piece of software and is not bug-free.
 Our contributors do their best to fix issues as they are being reported, but there's a lot of surface to cover and you might encounter situations which we aren't aware of yet, or couldn't fix in time for this release.
 There will be 3.6.x maintenance releases focused on fixing bugs in coming weeks and months, so make sure to [report any issue you encounter on GitHub](https://github.com/godotengine/godot/issues), so that we can make sure to fix it for our future releases.

+---

+*The illustration picture is a render of the [GDQuest Gobot model](https://github.com/gdquest-demos/godot-4-3D-Characters) (MIT license) in the [Amazon Lumberyard Bistro](https://developer.nvidia.com/orca/amazon-lumberyard-bistro) scene (CC BY 4.0 license), made by [Adam Scott](https://github.com/adamscott).*